KassidySh/project1-Trivia/README.md

 this is worth double points

 Gold level;
-have 4 gameplay options; batman, Justice Legue, X-men, Marvel
+have 4 gameplay options; books, comics, theatre, mythology

 Installation instructions:
 shouldn't need to be installed it's on my website